nix-community/nixos-images/README.md

 ## Kexec tarballs

+These images are used for unattended remote installation in [nixos-anywhere](https://github.com/numtide/nixos-anywhere).

 Kexec is a mechanism in Linux to load a new kernel from a running Linux to replace the current kernel.
 This is useful for booting the Nixos installer from existing Linux distributions, such as server provider that do not offer a NixOS